Consumer Perspectives: Caring for Older Adults and People with Mental Illness During the Pandemic

 I finally started feeling better and no longer had a high temperature, so my doctor recommended I get tested for COVID-19.
 I was worried about spreading the virus and wanted a test to confirm I was no longer ill.
 An S:US case manager who had been helping me tried to track down a test.
 In the Bronx tests are very hard to find.
 He went beyond the call of duty—he started calling people, going through all his contacts, and finally found a place that said “if you come in half an hour, we’ll test you.”
 Eventually my test came back negative, which meant I no longer had the virus.

-When I heard that I was negative, I dropped on the floor and started praying and crying.
+When I found out that I was negative, I dropped on the floor and started praying and crying.
 It’s hard being alone for 30 days.
 I’ve been on lockdown in prison, where I was put in the hole for 50-60 days but you always have time to talk to somebody.
 It’s funny that now I’m in a 12-story building and I didn’t have anybody to talk to.

 Based on Barry’s experience, he reached out to help others